GaloRomero/GaloRomero/README.md

 - :comet: I have developed a Spatial Data Infrastructure from scratch: [PEPAdb](https://pepadb.us.es) (Prehistoric Europe’s Personal Adornment database).

-- :man_teacher: I have been teaching for 3 years (2022-2024) at the University of Seville as a lecturer in Computer Applications in Archaeology and Statistics.
+- :man_teacher: I have been teaching for 3 years (2021-2024) at the University of Seville as a lecturer in Computer Applications in Archaeology and Statistics.

+- :gear: Worth mentioning, I also worked as a research technician for the [European Commission](https://commission.europa.eu/index_es) :eu: (2020-2021).

 - :zap: In my free time, I have a passion for hiking :hiking_boot: and for listening to rock music :notes:.